-Writing Non-Technical "How-To" Documents, Reports, or Manuals to Give Advice
+Writing Non-Technical How-To Documents or Manuals of Advice

 Choose high-quality advice for the manual.
 Of course, in your aim to provide as many points as possible when giving advice, try only to provide points and techniques that will really make a difference.
 Sometimes, you may need to be more explicit and explain points more if you are writing a more introductory type of article.
 At those times, you do need to be comprehensive and include many points.
 However, still try to include only useful information.